Tithebarn Lane Cycle Bridge

 The new road will serve new housing developments at Redhayes and Mosshayne and will enable Anning Drive through Science Park to return to a private estate road.
 The scheme will also incorporate best practice design features for pedestrians and cyclists with segregated routes, side road priority and conveniently located crossing facilities, recognising future plans for a neighbourhood centre as part of the Redhayes development.

 Part of this final phase is the construction of a new 3m wide, 60m span pedestrian/cycle bridge over the M5 motorway alongside the existing Tithebarn Lane Overbridge.
 This will improve pedestrian/cycle access between new developments west and east of the motorway.

 To enable the cycle bridge to be built safely, traffic management will be required on Tithebarn Lane throughout the construction.

-It will be necessary to close Tithebarn Lane for a minimum period of three weeks to allow the bridge to be assembled near the M5 Overbridge and then lifted into position.
+It will be necessary to close Tithebarn Lane to allow the bridge to be assembled near the M5 Overbridge and then lifted into position.

-It is anticipated that the closure will commence on 6 November 2017 for a minimum period of 3 weeks.
+The closure commenced on 6 November 2017 and will last for a minimum of 3 weeks.